juanmartosjimenez/HotelWebscraper/README.md

 # HotelWebscraper

 This script scrapes hotel names, prices and ratings from booking.com and Tripadvisor.
 The goal of the script is to aid hotel managers in better understanding how their price and rating compares to other hotels in the area.
-There is a flask app that allows the user to interact with the code.
+There is a Flask app that allows the user to interact with the code.
 The user specifies the town, check in, check out date and hotel name and the app generates a price to rating chart with that specific hotel highlighted.

 #### Installation